Andrew Davies (footballer)

-Andrew John Davies (born 17 December 1984) is a former English professional footballer who played as a centre back.
+Andrew John Davies (born 17 December 1984) is an English former professional footballer who played as a centre back.

 Originally signing with Middlesbrough as a 13-year-old, Davies has played for 11 clubs at a variety of levels.
 He was loaned to Queens Park Rangers, Derby County and Southampton, signing with the latter after leaving Middlesbrough.
 Davies then played for Stoke City, Preston North End, Sheffield United, Walsall, Middlesbrough for a second time, Crystal Palace and Bradford City.
 In 2015, he moved to Scotland, signing with Ross County.
 Davies helped County win the 2015–16 Scottish League Cup, but left the club after they were relegated in 2018.

 Davies represented England in youth internationals, and was capped once by the under-21 team.